Graduating M.A. students in speech pathology and audiology will:

-The Master of Arts program in speech pathology and audiology provides training for individuals who wish to do clinical work in speech-language pathology or audiology.
+The Master of Arts program in speech pathology and audiology provides training for individuals who wish to do clinical work in speech-language pathology.
 Graduates of the M.A. program meet all academic and practicum requirements for clinical certification by the American Speech-Language-Hearing Association (ASHA) and for licensure by the State of Iowa.
 Students preparing for clinical positions in public schools must meet school licensure or certification requirements of the states in which they plan to work.

 The Master of Arts program in speech pathology and audiology requires a minimum of 38 s.h. of graduate credit, although students typically earn 53-57 s.h. of credit by the time they complete the degree.
 The program prepares clinicians to be able to function independently in a variety of clinical settings.
 The program is designed to ensure that upon graduation, a student will meet requirements for immediate professional employment.